Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You may have heard that certain loans are tax deductible, and you heard right.
 Interest payments on the following loans are usually tax deductible:

-Remember that with all things tax-related, there are exceptions.
+Remember that with all things tax related, there are exceptions.
 Be sure to double-check with your CPA before filing.

 Lending money?
-Here are some tax implications you need to know
+Tax implications to know

 Yes, the interest payments you receive are taxable.
 Even when you don’t include interest, the IRS may treat would-be interest as taxable.

-When it comes time to do taxes, you’ll need to file Form 1099-INT to avoid being dinged by the IRS.
+When it comes time to do your taxes, you’ll need to file Form 1099-INT to avoid being dinged by the IRS.
 For Form 1099-INT, you’ll need a few pieces of information:

 - Your full name and address.